 system settings has to be confirmed twice: once by clicking a message from the

-program itself and once by a clicking a message of User Account Control.
+program itself and once by clicking a message of User Account Control.
 If this

 option Turn User Account Control on or off in the item User Accounts